Alex Walker (rugby league)

-Alex Walker (born 4 September 1995) is a Scotland international rugby league footballer who plays as a for the London Broncos in the Super League.
+Alex Walker (born 4 September 1995) is a Scotland international rugby league footballer who plays as a for the London Broncos in the Betfred Championship.

 He has previously played for the London Broncos in the Championship and the Super League, and spent time on loan from the Broncos at the London Skolars and the Hemel Stags in League 1.

 Background

 Walker was born in Harlow, Essex, England.

 Walker is a product of the London Broncos academy system and made his first team debut on 13 September 2014.
 Before joining London Broncos Academy, Walker played for Brentwood Eels RLFC as a youth player.

 Playing career

 London Broncos

 Walker made his début for the London Broncos in the Super League against the Bradford Bulls in 2014.

 Walker played a pivotal role in the Broncos' successful 2018 season, the culmination of which was their 4-2 win over the Toronto Wolfpack in the Million Pound Game to earn promotion to Super League in 2019.